FindMySchool LogoFindMySchool

 The school uses a restorative justice approach to behaviour.
 While sanctions exist, the focus is on repairing relationships.
 Mental health support includes on-site counsellors and the "Emotional First Aid" programme, where staff are trained to support students in crisis.

 The vertical House system injects competition and belonging.
 The houses—named after inspirational figures—compete in everything from sports days to reading challenges.
-This provides younger students with role models in older year groups, fostering a sense of whole-school community that transcends the year-group silos.
+This provides younger students with role models in older year groups, encouraging a sense of whole-school community that transcends the year-group silos.

 Extracurricular life at Cantell is a major pillar of the school's offer.
 The "Period 6" programme runs after school, offering a mix of academic intervention and genuine enrichment.